 Electric Cars

 Will your next car be electric?
 If you’re considering an EV, or just curious about the future of driving, here’s your guide to electric cars and their benefits.
 While designed to deliver the same everyday ease as a petrol car, EVs offer advantages like lower running costs, zero emission driving, quiet operation, and the instant torque and responsiveness that make them so much fun to drive.
-As the Suzuki EV range grows, see how Suzuki brings fun, reliability and freedom to our upcoming electric cars in Australia.
+As the Suzuki EV range grows, see how Suzuki brings fun, reliability and freedom to electric driving in Australia.

-e Vitara
+e VITARA

-e Vitara
+e VITARA

-e Vitara
+e VITARA

 Suzuki’s first battery-electric vehicle (BEV)